Scientific Name: Thaumetopoea pityocampa

 Flight Period: May-June-July.

 Caterpillar: Live in nests from autumn to spring.
 Every evening unless very cold the caterpillars emerge in single file to feed on pine needles.
 They are a serious pest of pine forests.
 One day in late spring they form a single file procession behind one of the female caterpillars.
 They descend from the tree and the female leads them to a patch of ground where they will bury themselves in the earth to pupate.
+Forestry managers have discovered that they can be tricked into thinking groves of deciduous trees planted amongst the conifers are open ground suitable for pupation.
+The trees come into leaf after the caterpillars pupate, leaving them in the shade and many of them die.
 The caterpillars have extremely irritating hairs which hang in the air and fall from the nests long after the caterpillars have vacated.
 Neither the nests nor the caterpillars should be handled, and pet owners need to be on their guard in case animals are exposed to irritant hairs.
+The rash generally lasts about 3 weeks and should be treated initially by taking a hot shower as soon as possible after exposure, and washing clothes exposed in hot water.
+Pets which are exposed should be seen by the vet as soon as possible, as in severe cases, exposure can lead to necrosis of the tongue, requiring amputation or even causing death.

 Host Plant: All types of conifers with Black Austrian Pine being the preferred host.